willypuzzle/happybirthday/README.md

-To use composer in order to install this plugin on laravel 5.2, add this line to require array of composer.json:
+To use composer in order to install this plugin on laravel 5.2, add this line to require object of composer.json:

     "willypuzzle/happybirthday": "dev-master"